The previous list of Essential Questions

 - To what extent had African Americans attained the “American Dream” by the early twentieth century?

 - Is a strong president good for our nation?
-(Theodore Roosevelt) Or: Did Theodore Roosevelt further the goals of Progressivism?
+Should Theodore Roosevelt be called a “Progressive” president?

 - Was the “New Freedom” an effective solution to the problems of industrialization?